Merchant Taylors' School, Northwood: 1866–1907

-In 1866, following reasoned argument from Hessey and the report of the Commission, the Company bought 5.5 acre of estate in Goswell Street for £90,000 from the Governors of the Charterhouse.
+In 1866, following reasoned argument from Hessey and the report of the commission, the Company bought 5.5 acre of estate in Goswell Street for £90,000 from the Governors of the Charterhouse.
 Charterhouse School vacated the London Charterhouse in 1872, and it was taken over by Merchant Taylors.
 New school buildings were begun in 1873 and completed in 1875.
 Plans for the school on the new site included immediate expansion to 350 boys and later to 500, the development of a more modern curriculum to meet demand for "Modern Languages, Science and Commerce", and the raising of fees from 10 to 12 guineas for the lower school and 12 guineas to 15 guineas for the upper.
-William Baker, OMT, Head Master from 1870–1900, wanted to develop the whole of the new site for games, "to foster a corporate and public spirit among the boys of the School, by drawing them together in common amusements and giving them common interests".
+William Baker, OMT, Head Master from 1870 to 1900, wanted to develop the whole of the new site for games, "to foster a corporate and public spirit among the boys of the School, by drawing them together in common amusements and giving them common interests".
 On the development of playing fields around the school, Baker wrote in 1872:

 Besides this, I regard such an arrangement as desirable for the healthy development of a boy's character and as furnishing a wholesome corrective to the narrowing effects of excessive competition.

 These ideas were in line with the policy of other public schools, which had placed great emphasis on games and outdoor activities (as they still, for the most part, do) since the time of Thomas Arnold at Rugby School.
 Baker was conservative in his views, considering the classics as the best means of training the mind, but he was almost equally keen on mathematics and paid much attention to its teaching in the school.
 In his time, chemistry and physics were introduced, and a new science building was finished in 1891.
 Baker proposed the introduction of biology, which was first taught as an extra in 1900.